kemitchell/lamos.js/README.md

       - with a list!
 ```

-Compared to JSON:
-- no booleans
-- no numbers
-- no nulls
-- no empty strings
-- no character codes
-- supports comment lines
-- white space is significant
-- easier to type
-- easier to read

-Compared to YAML:
-- keeps indentation
-- keeps comments
-- easy to parse
-- no booleans
-- no numbers
-- no extensible type system
-- no block scalars
-- one syntax for everything
-- no references
+There is just one datatype: raw, non-empty string.
+Strings appear in just two structures: sequential lists and key-value maps.

+That's it.
+There are no nulls.
+There are no booleans.
+There are no numbers.
+There are no references, type annotations, or alternative notations for the same structure.

+As a result, LAMOS is far easier to read and to type than JSON, but far easier to construct and parse than YAML.

 This JavaScript implementation exposes an API of the built-in `JSON` object: